boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ![category axis title](/static/assets/visualizing-data/visualization-widgets/images/column-chart/category-axis-title.png)

-If we uncheck the `Show Axis Title` property, the Axis title text box property will be hidden.
+If we uncheck the `Show Axis Title` property, the property for the Axis title text box will be hidden.

 ![Show Category axis title](/static/assets/visualizing-data/visualization-widgets/images/column-chart/show-axis-title-prop.png)

 #### Label overflow mode

-This allows you to handle the display mode of the overlapping labels in the category axis.
+This feature enables you to manage the display mode of the overlapping labels on the category axis.

 #### Trim

-This option trims the end of overlapping label in the axis.
+This option trims the end of the overlapping label on the axis.

 ![Trimmed label overflow](/static/assets/visualizing-data/visualization-widgets/images/column-chart/trimmed-label.png)

 #### Hide

-This option hides the overlapping label in the axis.
+This option trims the end of the overlapping label on the axis.

 ![Hidden label overflow](/static/assets/visualizing-data/visualization-widgets/images/column-chart/hidden-label.png)

 #### Trim Axis Labels

-This option allows you to trim the axis labels based on the `Maximum Label Width` property value.
+This option allows you to trim the axis labels based on the value of the `Maximum Label Width` property.

 #### Label Maximum Width

-This option allows you to set a maximum width for the axis labels, and also it can be made customizable when the `trim axis label` option is enabled.
+This option allows you to set a maximum width for the axis labels, and it can also be customized when the `trim axis label` option is enabled.

 ![Label maximum width](/static/assets/visualizing-data/visualization-widgets/images/column-chart/maximum-label-width.png)